-If the rent is measured by certain periods of time, the rent and accessory expenses shall be payable after expiration of each of the corresponding periods of time, unless the parties have agreed otherwise.
-If the rent is not measured by periods of time, the lessee shall pay the rent and accessory expenses upon expiry of the contract.
+If the rent is measured by periods of time, the rent, the accessory expenses and the building maintenance and improvement costs shall be payable after expiration of each of the corresponding periods of time, unless the parties have agreed otherwise.
+If the rent is not calculated by periods of time, the lessee shall pay the rent, the accessory expenses and the building maintenance and improvement costs upon expiry of the contract.
+[RT I, 04.01.2021, 2 - entry into force 14.01.2021]